-1. INTRODUCTION
+1. Introduction

-High-energy radiation is observed from various astrophysical systems such as pulsar wind nebulae and from jets in active galactic nuclei (Giannios 2010), X-ray binaries (Tetarenko et al. 2017), and gamma-ray bursts (Piran 2004; Kumar & Zhang 2015).
-In particular, pulsars produce high-energy gamma ray flares that evolve too rapidly to be explained by conventional particle acceleration theory (Abdo et al. 2011; Tavani et al. 2011).
-Magnetic reconnection is often invoked to explain the rapid non-thermal particle acceleration and emission in these systems (Cerutti et al. 2012; Nalewajko et al. 2015; McKinney & Uzdensky 2012; Petropoulou et al. 2019; Lyutikov & Uzdensky 2003; Philippov et al. 2019).
+High-energy radiation is observed from various astrophysical systems, such as pulsar wind nebulae, and from jets in active galactic nuclei (Giannios 2010), X-ray binaries (Tetarenko et al. 2017), and gamma-ray bursts (Piran 2004; Kumar & Zhang 2015).
+In particular, pulsars produce highenergy gamma-ray flares that evolve too rapidly to be explained by conventional particle acceleration theory (Abdo et al. 2011; Tavani et al. 2011).
+Magnetic reconnection is often invoked to explain the rapid nonthermal particle acceleration and emission in these systems (Lyutikov & Uzdensky 2003; Cerutti et al. 2012; McKinney & Uzdensky 2012; Nalewajko et al. 2015; Petropoulou et al. 2019; Philippov et al. 2019).

 During magnetic reconnection, magnetic field energy is converted to particle kinetic energy in the form of both bulk motion and plasma heating.
-For the highly magnetized astrophysical systems, particle acceleration is caused by relativistic magnetic reconnection, where the un-reconnected upstream plasma has a magnetic field energy density many times its enthalpy density.
-The plasma gains relativistic bulk and thermal velocities, and the particle energy distributions develop nonthermal high-energy power law tails.
+For the highly magnetized astrophysical systems, particle acceleration is caused by relativistic magnetic reconnection, where the unreconnected upstream plasma has a magnetic field energy density many times its enthalpy density.
+The plasma gains relativistic bulk and thermal velocities, and the particle energy distributions develop nonthermal high-energy power-law tails.
 This population of energized particles are thought to be a source of highenergy emission.

-Particle-in-cell (PIC) is a well-established method for studying non-thermal plasma acceleration from first principles (Birdsall & Langdon 1991).
+Original content from this work may be used under the terms of the Creative Commons Attribution 4.0 licence.
+Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI.
+Particle-in-cell (PIC) is a well-established method for studying nonthermal plasma acceleration from first principles (Birdsall & Langdon 1991).
 Each species in the plasma is modeled with computational particles, which generate currents as they move in the domain.
 The current is deposited on a spatial grid and is a source term in the Maxwell equations.
-An electromagnetic field solve step (also referred to as a Maxwell solve) calculates the electric and magnetic fields.
+An electromagnetic field-solve step (also referred to as a Maxwell solve) calculates the electric and magnetic fields.
 The electromagnetic forces are interpolated to the particle positions, and their positions and velocities are advanced accordingly in time.
 The PIC method therefore fully captures kinetic particle acceleration, as well as the feedback of the accelerated plasma onto the fields.